-The Islamic Texts Society is a publishing house founded in 1981 and registered as an educational charity in the UK (reg. no. 283832).
-The Society produces English translations of works of traditional importance to the Islamic faith and culture, including editions of hitherto unpublished manuscripts, and also sponsors contemporary works on Islamic subjects by scholars from all parts of the world.
-The Society hopes thereby to promote a greater understanding of Islam among both Muslims and non-Muslims, catering for laypersons as well as academics in the field of Islamic studies.
+The Islamic Texts Society (ITS) is a publishing house founded in 1981 and registered as an educational charity in the UK (reg. no. 283832).
+The Islamic Texts Society produces English translations of works of traditional importance to the Islamic faith and culture, including editions of hitherto unpublished manuscripts, and also sponsors contemporary works on Islamic subjects by scholars from all parts of the world.
+The Islamic Texts Society hopes thereby to promote a greater understanding of Islam among both Muslims and non-Muslims, catering for laypersons as well as academics in the field of Islamic studies.

 As a registered charity, the Islamic Texts Society is dependent on fundraising to achieve its aims and objectives.
-If you are interested in supporting the activities of the Islamic Texts Society, please contact us at firstname.lastname@example.org.
+If you are interested in supporting the activities of the Islamic Texts Society, please contact firstname.lastname@example.org.